 [Back to top]

 Another way that drivers can improve fuel efficiency is by limiting idling time.
 Drivers idle their truck engines for a variety of reasons including to power in-cab accessories, provide heating or air conditioning, and to ensure that the engine fuel and oil remain warm in cold weather conditions.
-Past research has estimated that an idling truck consumes approximately 1 gallon of fuel per hour and increases both air and noise pollution.[18]
-It has been estimated that more than 6 billion gallons of gasoline and diesel are cumulatively lost to idling every year.[19]
+Past research has estimated that an idling truck consumes approximately 1 gallon of fuel per hour and increases both air and noise pollution.[22]
+Additionally, long-haul trucks typically idle for an estimated 6 hours per day or 1,830 hours per year.[23]
+It has been estimated that more than 6 billion gallons of gasoline and diesel are cumulatively lost to idling every year.[24]

-An idling reduction technology has three general characteristics: 1) is installed on a vehicle or at a location; 2) reduces main engine idling; and 3) provides services to the vehicle or equipment that would otherwise require the operation of the main engine while the vehicle is stationary or parked.[20]
-There are a number of idle reduction devices on the market including:
+An idling reduction technology has three general characteristics: 1) installed on a vehicle or at a location; 2) reduces main engine idling; and 3) provides services to the vehicle or equipment that would otherwise require the operation of the main engine while the vehicle is stationary or parked.[25]
+There are several idle reduction devices on the market including:

-- Truckstop electrification– TSE provides trucks with power through two mechanisms: on-board or off-board electricity.
+Truckstop electrification– TSE provides trucks with power through two mechanisms: on-board or off-board electricity.
 In the on-board application, trucks are equipped with an embedded electrical hardware system and can be “plugged in” to an external power source to provide heating and cooling and to power in-cab accessories.
 Off-board systems provide heating and cooling infrastructure as well as electrical plug-ins at the truck stop or rest area, typically through an overhead hose connection which is inserted in the side window.
-While these services are generally provided for an hourly fee (commonly $1-3 per hour), off-board systems do not require the purchase or installation of any additional electrical or climate control equipment.[24]
+While these services are generally provided for an hourly fee (commonly $1-3 per hour), off-board systems do not require the purchase or installation of any additional electrical or climate control equipment.[30]
+Off-board systems have become increasingly rare, however, as on-board systems have emerged as the preferred solution.[31]

-In addition to these idle-reduction technologies, educating drivers about the impacts and adverse effects of long-duration idling can help reduce idling time as can offering financial incentives.
-Some state, city and local governments are also attempting to minimize environmental impacts by offering incentive funding to help offset the cost of purchasing vehicles which incorporate alternative technologies such as idle reduction.[25]
+In addition to these idle-reduction technologies, educating drivers about the impacts and adverse effects of long-duration idling can help reduce idling time, as can offering financial incentives.
+The U.S. Environmental Protection Agency (EPA) has provided funding through the Diesel Emissions Reduction Act (DERA) to support state-run diesel programs aimed at reducing emissions.[32]
+Some state, city and local governments have used these funds to help offset the cost of purchasing vehicles which incorporate alternative technologies such as idle reduction.[33]
 A number of jurisdictions have also promulgated laws that limit the length of time an engine can idle.
-As these regulations vary widely, a compendium of idling regulations has been compiled by the American Transportation Research Institute (ATRI).[26]
+As these regulations vary widely, a compendium of idling regulations has been compiled by the American Transportation Research Institute (ATRI).[34]

 The travel rate at which drivers operate their vehicles is another key factor in improving fuel efficiency.
 While every vehicle reaches its optimal fuel economy at a different speed, fuel economy typically decreases rapidly at speeds above 50 to 55 miles per hour (mph).
-For example, when compared to 75 mph, traveling at 55 mph saved 28 percent more fuel while driving at 65 mph saved 15 percent more fuel.
-And while lower speeds do increase travel times, maintaining a 65 mph speed increases travel times just 15.5 percent.[27]
+For example, research from Cummins found that for every 1 mph increase above 55 mph, fuel economy drops by 0.1 mpg.
+Assuming trucks average 6.61 mpg at 55 mph and using the incremental decrease established by Cummins, fuel savings can be calculated relative to traveling at 75 mph.[35]
+Compared to driving at 75 mph, maintaining a speed of 55 mph can improve fuel economy by 43 percent, while driving at 65 mph offers an 22 percent improvement.[36]
+And while lower speeds do increase travel times, maintaining a 65 mph speed increases travel times by just 15.5 percent.[37]

 An assessment performed by Transport Canada found that a national speed limiter mandate of 105 kilometers per hour (65 mph) could save Canadian carriers up to C$200 million ($184 million U.S.) annually through reduced fuel consumption.[40]
 Since the assessment, two Canadian provinces: Ontario and Quebec have passed speed limiter legislation.[41]
 As noted, limiting fleet speed can be a low or no-cost fuel-saving strategy for carriers since the majority of large truck engines have these devices pre-installed and simply need to be activated.